zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Manage Policy Holders is highlighted in the PolicyConnect web site's menu.](media/web-app-managed-policy-holders.png "PolicyConnect")

-4. On the Policy Holders page, you will see a list of policy holders, and information about their policies.
+4. On the Policy Holders page, you see a list of policy holders, and information about their policies.
 This information was pulled from your Azure SQL Database using the connection string stored in Azure Key Vault.
 Select the **Details** link next to one of the records.

     ![Policy holder data is displayed on the page.](media/web-app-policy-holders-data.png "PolicyConnect")